-Gym Day: With half of the group at a time, we visit the local Warooka Primary School gymnasium to play games for about 2 hours.
+Gym Day: With half of the group at a time, we visit the local Warooka Primary School gymnasium to play games for 2 sessions of 2 hours each.
 Often based on student choice, this activity includes games such as dodgeball, basketball, soccer, "all sports", tag games etc. This gymnasium offers a wide range of equipment and is a beautiful facility to have fun and get creative with team games.

 Fitness Games: Alternate mornings, students engage in fitness games, rather than running and strength training.
 This is a fun way for students to give their bodies a break, while still being active and maintaining a morning routine.
-Fitness games include soccer, capture the flag, golden nuggets (strategy and team-work), beach games, yoga, team relay races, obstacle courses and a "Wardli Olympics" (strength, balance, agility, aim, and reach competitions).
+Fitness games include soccer, golden nuggets (strategy and team-work), beach walks, and strength training

 Chill Out: Chill-out provides students an opportunity to relax, reflect, write and have some alone time.
-From 4:45pm-5:45pm daily, students go out to a designated chill-out spot near a log or tree to sit back and read their letters, write home or in their journals, take a nap, read a book, day-dream, etc. Sharing a house with 7 others, this time of day is often a welcomed time of reflection and peace and quiet.
+From 4:30pm-5:30pm daily, students go out to a designated chill-out spot near a log or tree to sit back and read their letters, write home or in their journals, take a nap, read a book, day-dream, etc. Sharing a house with 7 others, this time of day is often a welcomed time of reflection and peace and quiet.